White House rips Mueller in letter to DOJ, says team ‘failed in their duty to act as prosecutors’

 “The Special Counsel and his staff failed in their duty to act as prosecutors and only as prosecutors,” Flood wrote, complaining that the report "suffers from an extraordinary legal defect" by failing to comply with the "requirements of governing law."

-Flood noted prosecutors “simply are not in the business of establishing innocence.”

-The key Mueller report passage read as follows: “The evidence we obtained about the President’s actions and intent presents difficult issues that prevent us from conclusively determining that no criminal conduct occurred.
+Flood raised concerns that the team did not reach a determination on the obstruction question while still going into great detail about the probe's findings and including a pointed passage that stated the probe did not exonerate the president.
+That passage read: “The evidence we obtained about the President’s actions and intent presents difficult issues that prevent us from conclusively determining that no criminal conduct occurred.
 Accordingly, while this report does not conclude that the President committed a crime, it also does not exonerate him.”

+Flood noted prosecutors “simply are not in the business of establishing innocence” and described these as "political statements."

+The letter was sent a day after the redacted version of the Mueller report was made public.
+But the points in the letter aligned with testimony from Barr himself this week before the Senate Judiciary Committee, where he said he did not understand why Mueller did not reach a conclusion on the obstruction question.

-Flood also complained that the report is “is laden with factual information that has never been subjected to adversarial testing or independent analysis.”
+Flood, in his letter, said "the one thing the SCO (Special Counsel's Office} was obligated to do is the very thing the SCO -- intentionally and unapologetically -- refused to do.
+The SCO made neither a prosecution decision nor a declination decision on the obstruction question."
+Flood complained that the report was instead “laden with factual information that has never been subjected to adversarial testing or independent analysis.”

+He also said Mueller "produced a prosecutorial curiosity," describing the report as "part 'truth commission' report and part law school exam paper."

+Despite Trump himself claiming the report exonerated him, the document only said Mueller did not find evidence of collusion with Russia while leaving the obstruction question open.
+Barr determined the obstruction evidence did not constitute a crime, but the report's section on that issue included extensive and damaging details about the president's actions, including the allegation that he told his former White House counsel to have Mueller removed.

 Flood took issue with the analysis that Mueller intentionally didn’t issue a conclusion on obstruction, but rather decided to provide information about his investigation so Congress could decide whether to take action, like impeachment.